Does your organisation understand the value of its L&D function?

-What I’ve come to find in my time, more specifically in L&D, is how underutilised the opportunities that your learning offer can bring to the process of attracting talent and keeping it there are utilised.
+What I’ve come to find in my time, more specifically in L&D, is how underutilised workforce learning programmes are in talent attraction and retention.

 The people world is more connected than we think.

-The 3 areas I speak of form a connected people experience to support the end to end process of world-class talent management.
+These 3 areas form a connected people experience to support the end to end process of world-class talent management.

 That must be the most corpo sounding line I’ve written in a while!